 Being professional

-These competencies enable you to operate in a range of different organizational settings and stand out in the job market.
+With these competencies, professionals can operate in a range of different organizational settings and stand out in the job market.

 Learning Pathways

-What are the benefits for you?
+What are the benefits?

-How can I get CEU microcredentials?
+How can students get CEU microcredentials?

 How are they issued?

-How can I display my microcredentials?
+How can students display their microcredentials?

 If you are a student, check out the information on the intranet about how to get microcredentials.

-Peer-Reviewed Student Badges: microcredentials issued by students to students
+Peer issued badges: issued by students to students

-What are Peer-Reviewed Student Badges?
+What are peer issued Badges?

 • They provide a different and stimulating kind of learning experience.